WiredPen

 ,

-6 Responses to "Blogs in the Classroom"
+6 replies on “Blogs in the Classroom”

 Great slides!
 I just wanted to note that, in spite of its reputation as a teenybopper hideout, you might want to check out the structure of livejournal (http://www.livejournal.com).
 It’s “friend’s page” function is truly fantastic; an RSS reader built right in!
 It also keeps better stats than most systems I’ve seen (counting posts and comments and such).
 It still needs to be massaged to create stats for instructors, but the system is open source and it could be done quite easily.